Kubernetes Dashboard Alternatives in 2026: Best Web UI Options After Official Retirement

 But this awesome capability has some trade-offs that you need to take in consideration because nothing comes with a price that you need to be aware of, so, let’s go to the important question, what is the worst case scenario of using any of those options?

-Let’s imagine that you are deploying a workloads consisting on three replicas that are sharing the load and providing resiliency and fault-tolerance, there are three replicas because they use a consensus protocol that requiren an odd number of replicas.
+Consider a stateful workload, like a distributed database (e.g., etcd or ZooKeeper), deployed with three replicas for consensus and fault tolerance.
 So you decide to define a set of nodes for this workload and use node affinity rules to ensure the pods are scheduled to those nodes.
 And, you need to think: should I use the preferred mode or the requiredMode?

 Let’s say that you go with the required option and you define it like this, what happen if one of your nodes goes down?
 The pod will be try to be rescheduled again and unless there are another node “with same label” to that, it cannot be deployed?
 If you additional defined a pod anti-affinity rule to ensure each of the replicas is in a different host to ensure that in case that one node is going down you lose only a single replica, you’re losing the option to rescheudle the workload even if you have another nodes without the label available.
 So, you’re not in a so reliable option.